Sir Edward Elgar, Bt(1857-1934), Composer and conductor

 Sitter in 19 portraits

 Largely self-taught, Elgar came to prominence in the 1890s with high-profile commissions including the Imperial March for Queen Victoria's diamond jubilee (1897).
-He established his reputation with his Enigma Variations, 1899, a series of musical portraits of his wife and friends.
+His international breakthrough came with the orchestral Enigma Variations, 1899, a series of musical portraits of his wife and friends.
 His reputation as a leading British composer was confirmed the following year with The Dream of Gerontius.
-Elgar's other works include the Pomp and Circumstance marches, 1901-7, the Violin Concerto, 1910, and the Cello Concerto, 1919, compositions which have won him renewed popularity, and a vast audience, in the twenty first century.
+Other works include the Pomp and Circumstance marches, 1901-7, the Violin Concerto, 1910, and the Cello Concerto, 1919, compositions which have won him renewed popularity and a vast audience in the twenty first century.
 He was knighted in 1904 and appointed Master of the King's Music in 1924.

 after Samuel Begg